swhitley/CLARiNET/README.md

 # CLARiNET
 <img align="right" src="https://user-images.githubusercontent.com/413552/129500187-ea5a1947-16d2-46eb-ab48-2adc6553b6d8.png" width="50" />

-Deploy Workday Studio Integrations without Workday Studio.
+A Workday command-line interface (CLI) for working with Drive files and deploying Workday Studio integrations without Workday Studio.

-## WHY?
+## Drive Features
+- Upload files in bulk to Workday Drive.
+Load files for different Workday user accounts.
+- Send files to the Workday Drive Trash.

+## Why deploy CLAR files with CLARiNET?
 You might be asking yourself, "Why load a CLAR file from outside of Workday Studio?"

-Here are a few ideas.
-(Care to add to this list in the discussions?)

 - Distribute an integration to someone who is not a developer.
 - Enable an operations role to move an integration to production without requiring development tools.